 The celebration of Easter in Spain starts with Holy Week.
 Holy Week in Spain is called Semana Santa.
 Holy Week is the week that precedes Easter and the last week of Lent.

 Semana Santa starts with Palm Sunday, called Domingo de Ramos in Spain.
 Palm Sunday commemorates the day when Jesus arrived in Jerusalem.
 Semana Santa ends with Easter Sunday or Lunes de Pascua in Spanish.
+Easter Sunday is the day of the resurrection of Jesus.

-The most famous Holy Week processions in Andalusia are held in Seville, Malaga, Granada, Cordoba, Jerez de la Frontera, Cadiz, and Almeria.
+The most glamorous celebrations of Holy Week and Easter in Spain are in Andalucia, in southern Spain.
+The most famous Holy Week processions in Andalusia happen in Seville, Malaga, Granada, Cordoba, Jerez de la Frontera, Cadiz, and Almeria.
+However, Seville, Malaga, and Granada are known for the most elaborate and extravagant Holy Week celebrations in Andalucia.

 Holy Week in Seville